malakhamed154-netizen/Tech-Giants-Analysis/README.md

 = By performing a VIF(Variance Inflation Factor) analysis we identified high multicollinearity between Total Revenue and Gross Profit this indicates that both features carry similar information

-our analysis revealed a significant variation in employee productivity across different tech giants, demonstrating that increasing headcount does not always guarantee higher operational efficiency.
+our analysis revealed a significant variation in employee productivity across different tech giants, demonstrating that increasing headcount does not always guarantee higher operational efficiency,also companies should focus more on how productive each employee is , rather than just trying to hire more people the most successful companies are those that use technology to grow and make more money without needing to hire a huge number of extra staff.

 ## Project Reference & Documentation
 https://www.geeksforgeeks.org/data-science/understanding-hypothesis-testing/